ckz8780/ci-dcd-twitter-api/README.md

 This is a simple app to play with the Twitter API.
 It is part of the Data Centric Development module for CodeInstitute.

 It has been lightly extended to eliminate maintaining Twitter app key information in source control for those who are building a test app using a real Twitter account that they actually care about.
 Follow the instructions in this README to make sure your credentials and account stay safe!
+This is a bit different from the module which uses a separate file added to the .gitignore file, but works the same way, except that by doing it this way you will not have plaintext keys in your commit history from the beginning of the module.

 #### Requirements: